 Working together: Sets of twins share careers in health care

-What are the odds that some of your colleagues at work are twins?
+What are the odds that you'd see identical workers at the Ohio State Wexner Medical Center?
 Not as long as you might think.

 Identical twins, who share the same DNA, happen once in 300 births, without any predisposing factors.
 Fraternal twins, who are born from different eggs and thus may not look as alike as identical twins, occur once in every 100 births.
 So with more than 20,000 employees at The Ohio State University Wexner Medical Center, odds are that there could be a good amount of twins working there, says Judith Westman, MD, a clinical geneticist at Ohio State.